Rutherther/NosSmooth/README.md

   - This is a TakeControlCommand
   - Used for walking in straight lines
   - IMPORTANT: doesn't support obstacles, pathfinding mechanism must be used
+- AttackCommand
+  - This is a TakeControlCommand
+  - Usually a long-running command that controls the client, walks, kills entities
+  - `NosSmooth.Combat.Extensions` uses `AttackCommand`